All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why "GLP-3" Is Technically Wrong

 GLP-1 is the well-known incretin hormone that stimulates insulin secretion, suppresses glucagon release (paradoxically, given retatrutide's mechanism), slows gastric emptying, and reduces appetite.
 GLP-2 is a related peptide that primarily promotes intestinal growth and nutrient absorption.
-It is the basis for teduglutide (Gattex), a medication used for short bowel syndrome.
+It's the basis for teduglutide (Gattex), a medication used for short bowel syndrome.
 GLP-2 has nothing to do with obesity treatment.

 Retatrutide's third receptor target is the glucagon receptor, not a hypothetical "GLP-3" receptor.
 Glucagon itself is actually the parent hormone from which the GLP family gets its name (glucagon-like peptides are so named because they share structural similarity with glucagon).
 But glucagon and GLP-1 are distinct hormones with distinct receptors and distinct biological effects.